Brazos Student Loan Frequently Asked Questions

 No, the loan will not be placed in default or be deemed immediately due and payable in full if the primary borrower or cosigner files for bankruptcy.

-If you die, the loan is forgiven as to all parties on the loan, including the cosigner.
-If the cosigner dies, the cosigner is removed from the loan, and you will be solely responsible for repayment of the loan for the remainder of the repayment term.
-We do not accelerate debt upon death of any party to the loan and we will not pursue the estate of a deceased individual.
+If the borrower dies, the loan is forgiven as to all parties on the loan, including the cosigner.
+If the cosigner dies, the cosigner is removed from the loan, and the borrower will be solely responsible for repayment of the loan for the remainder of the repayment term.
+We do not accelerate debt upon death of any party to the loan, and we will not pursue the estate of a deceased individual.

 Yes, we offer a cosigner release program.
-A borrower may request to have the cosigner released after making 48 consecutive on-time payments or prepaying an amount equal to 48 months of principal and interest.
-Additionally, the borrower will have to pass a credit check and qualify with at least the same FICO score as the cosigner on the loan at the time of application.
+A borrower may request to have the cosigner released after making twenty-four (24) consecutive on-time payments or prepaying an amount equal to twenty-four (24) months of principal and interest by the due data just prior to the request.
+Additionally, the borrower will have to pass a credit check and qualify with at least the same pricing tier as the cosigner on the loan at the time of the application.

 Yes.
 If you default on your Brazos Student Loan and have a cosigner, your cosigner will be liable to pay your loan.